dotnet/docs/docs/core/index.md

 See [About .NET Core](about.md) to learn more about .NET Core, including its characteristics, supported languages and frameworks, and key APIs.

 Check out [.NET Core Tutorials](tutorials/index.md) to learn how to create a simple .NET Core application.
 It only takes a few minutes to get your first app up and running.
-If you want to try .NET Core in your browser, look at the [Numbers in C#](../csharp/quick-starts/numbers-in-csharp.yml) quickstart.
+If you want to try .NET Core in your browser, look at the [Numbers in C#](../csharp/tutorials/intro-to-csharp/numbers-in-csharp.yml) online tutorial.

 ## Download .NET Core 2.1